holographicSol/SatIO_ESP32-P4/README.md

                                   SatIO - Written by Benjamin Jack Cullen.

               A general purpose programmable I/O platform for automation and manual throughput.

-    Supporting stacks (up to 10 functions per output pin) of logic across 20 output pins on the portcontroller.
+    Supporting stacks (up to 10 functions per output pin) of logic across 70 output pins on the portcontroller and 100 mapping slots.

   What can SatIO tell you is true?
 Potentially infinite things.